 If you want to hold that, in some deep and spiritual way, God gave the physical universe to all of us, that’s perfectly fine.
 But this notion cannot be used to create a political or economic system.
 The common-ownership model is unnatural, unworkable, and logically incoherent.
 And it cannot rightly be considered any form of libertarianism, because it denies the freedom that self-ownership requires and inevitably produces the centralized force that libertarianism inherently prohibits.

 I wonder, then, where left-libertarianism comes from (besides the obvious answer that humans are ideologically diverse and will come up with all sorts of variations on major themes).
 Some, surely, must be people with leftish instincts who are also intrigued by aspects of libertarian thought and are trying to reconcile the two into a coherent ideology.
 Some may be the influx of iconoclasts who think that “libertarian” means “not a Democrat or a Republican,” but whose leftish instincts lead them to nurture a kind of blue-pilled libertarianism.
 Some libertarians have spent so long trying to distinguish themselves from conservatism (in spite of the ideological provenance that both movements clearly share) that they have moved leftward in their desperate effort to say that they’re not on “the right.”
 Perhaps there may even be a few intellectual terrorists who are trying to troll, and undermine, genuine classical-liberal libertarianism.

-Whatever the cause and source, left-libertarianism is just leftism pretending to be something it’s not.
+Whatever the cause and source, left-libertarianism must be considered a form of leftism pretending to be something it’s not.
 Communist doctrine also pretended that the individual was free under their scheme of common ownership.
 Freer, even.
 That didn’t make it true.